ggabriel96/opzioni/docs/src/user-guide/customizing-program.md

     -h, --help    Display this information
 ```

 ### `introduction`

 `introduction` is what goes between the program name and its list of arguments.
-So, for example, it can be used as an actual introduction to the program and what is does, or some message about its usage.
+So, for example, it can be used as an actual introduction to the program and what it does, or some message about its usage.
 It is specified via the `intro` member function.

-It has a special purpose too, though.
+It has a special purpose, though.
 The introduction is used as the description for commands in the automatic help text of their parent program.
 In that case, an actual introduction is recommended.
-So an introduction like in the example below is OK if the program is the root program.
+So an introduction like the one in the example below is OK if the program is the root program.
 It's also best to keep it short (2 or 3 lines maximum).

 ```cpp